 Urkiola Natural Park (lying between Alava and Bizkaia) is a beautiful natural space full of mountains, crags and valleys, making it a great destination for hiking and mountaineering enthusiasts.A favourite spot for mountaineers is Mount Anboto (1,330 metres).
 Legend would have it that on its northern slope lives Mari, the main goddess of Basque mythology, from where she looks after the environment and dispenses justice.
 In fact, it is said that when the clouds appear around Anboto it is because Mari has returned to the caves she calls home: Bolinkoba, Baltzola or the Jentilzubi Bridge.In the heart of this park we can also find the Shrine of Saint Anthony the Great and Saint Anthony of Padua of Urkiola – a place of passage for many pilgrims throughout the year – and with a giant rock on which it is said that if a single man walks around it three times, he will find a partner.

 The legend of Sanchicorrota: Bardenas Reales Nature Reserve, Navarre

-Known as the King of the Bardenas, Sancho de Rota o Sanchicorrota was the Robin Hood of the region.
-A fugitive from justice, he took refuge in his hideout, lost in this desert landscape with its plateaus and ravines carved by wind and water, on a mountain near Piskerra that today bears his name.
-It’s said that he stole from the rich to give to the poor, but there are also stories that contradict this apparent generosity.
-After years of giving the soldiers of King Juan II of Aragon the slip, legend has it that he found himself trapped, and took his own life before they could catch him.
-This is a landscape that looks like something from a film, and it’s easy to imagine it as the setting for a western.
+Known as the King of the Bardenas, Sancho de Rota or Sanchicorrota, he was the “Robin Hood of the Desert” within the region.
+A fugitive who laid low in his refuge, hidden among the desert landscapes of plateaus and ravines sculpted by water and wind, on a mountain near Piskerra, which is still known today by his name.
+It is said that the bandit stole from the rich to give to the less fortunate, though there are also stories that suggest he was not quite as virtuous as he was made out to be.
+After years of outwitting the guards of King Juan II of Aragon, according to the legend he was cornered and ultimately chose to end his life before he was caught.
+It really is a film-like landscape that conjures up scenes straight out of a western.